uditgt/TimeSeries/README.md

 ## Time-Series modeling

 Time Series forecasting for Daily Bike Shares [data](https://www.kaggle.com/datasets/contactprad/bike-share-daily-data), using different approaches.
 It is a daily time series covering a 2-year period.
+The challenge is to forecast for the month of Dec-12, which exhibits considerable volatility.

 Raw time-series:
 <p align="center">